jack-200/CS151-Javazon/diagrams/README.md

 # Class Diagram

 Javazon will serve as the main driver program.
 The GUI will have different options depending on the user’s role.
 The user’s role will be stored as a userRole with the enum userRoles defining the possible values of BUYER, SELLER, or GUEST.
+[Class Diagram](https://github.com/jack-200/CS151-Javazon/blob/main/diagrams/Javazon%20Class%20Diagram.png)
 - Javazon.java

 **Features:**